-Prerequisite: Admission to the FSEHD ECED BS Concentration in Birth to Three, or by permission of department chair.
+Prerequisite: Admission to the FSEHD ECED BS Concentration in Birth to Five, or by permission of department chair.

-Offered: Fall.
+Offered: Spring

 ECED 314 - Infant Toddler Social/Emotional Development and Learning (3)

 Candidates’ study the social-emotional development of infants/toddlers and the role of primary caregiving relationships in supporting this development.
 Using theory, research and reflection candidates’ strengthen their own practices.